9999years/projects-for-beginner-coders/README.md

 # Projects for Beginner Coders

 This is a list of projects that beginners might enjoy to make.
-See the “rationale” section at the bottom for details.
+See `about.md` for more information.
 These projects should be “easy” in the sense that they don’t contain that many parts that need to work together.

 They are organized by “type” — not by what area of computing they touch upon (filesystems, networking, graphics) — but by what type of person they might